ilpropheta/playground-twh5homb/markdowns/exercise3.md

 tie(r, g, b, std::ignore) = ReadRGBA(); // I don't need alpha
 ```

-In general, `std::tie` is useful when we need to create a *light* tuple on the fly because we need to use tuple capabilities.
-A common idiom consists in implementing **lexicographical comparison** in terms of `std::tie`:
+In general, `std::tie` is useful when we need to create a *light* tuple on the fly and use tuple's capabilities.

+A common idiom consists in implementing **lexicographical comparison**:

 ```cpp
 struct S